MicrosoftDocs/nav-content/dynamics-nav-app/projects-how-monitor-progress-performance.md

 ---
-title: Define a WIP Method and Monitor Job Progress| Microsoft Docs
+title: Define a WIP Method and Monitor Job Progress
 descrition: Describes how you can create a work in process (WIP) method and calculate WIP to estimate the financial value of jobs while they are ongoing.
 services: project-madeira
 documentationcenter: ''